hashicorp/consul/website/source/docs/agent/http.html.markdown

 * /v1/catalog/datacenters : Lists known datacenters
 * /v1/catalog/nodes : Lists nodes in a given DC
 * /v1/catalog/services : Lists services in a given DC
-* /v1/catalog/service/<service>/ : Lists the nodes in a given service
+* /v1/catalog/service/\<service\> : Lists the nodes in a given service
-* /v1/catalog/node/<node>/ : Lists the services provided by a node
+* /v1/catalog/node/\<node\> : Lists the services provided by a node

+The last 4 endpoints of the catalog support blocking queries.

 ### /v1/catalog/register